2022 Fukushima earthquake: Casualties

 A man in his 60s from Sōma, Fukushima, died after jumping out of a window to escape.
 A second fatality was reported in Tome, Miyagi, a man in his 70s who died from a heart attack.
 A third fatality was reported in Shichigahama, Miyagi; a man in his 70s who collapsed and was taken to the hospital but died.
+At Yamagata University, a student was injured when evacuating the building.
+Six senior residents in Saitama Prefecture sustained minor injuries.

 Prime Minister Fumio Kishida stated on the morning of March 17 that four people were killed.
 Investigations by the National Police Agency concluded that the earthquake only resulted in one confirmed death; the victim from Tome.
 A fourth fatality in Shiogama, Miyagi, was not caused directly by the earthquake.
 Two other known deaths were still under investigation as of March 17.
-A disaster report published in June by the Fire and Disaster Management Agency (FDMA) concluded that the earthquake caused three deaths.
+A disaster report published in November by the Fire and Disaster Management Agency (FDMA) concluded that the earthquake caused four deaths, after another death in Tokyo was thought to be related to the earthquake.

 The FDMA report stated 247 people were injured.
 At least 108 residents were injured in Miyagi Prefecture and 101 were injured in Fukushima Prefecture—some received injuries that required treatment.
 Four people in Kurihara, Miyagi had minor injuries due to falling objects.
-Six people in Saitama, five each in Kanagawa, Iwate and Yamagata, eight and Ibaraki, and 18 in other prefectures, were injured.
-At Yamagata University, a student was injured when evacuating the building.
-Six senior residents in Saitama Prefecture sustained minor injuries.
+Six people in Saitama, five each in Kanagawa, Iwate and Yamagata, eight and Ibaraki, three in Chiba, two each in Yamanashi and Tochigi, and one each in Akita and Niigata, were injured.